iknowjason/edge/README.md

 # Cloud edge
- *Lookup an IP to find the cloud provider and other details based on the provider's published JSON data*
+ *Lookup an IP to find the cloud provider and other details based on the provider's published JSON, CSV, or text data*

 Cloud edge is a recon tool focused on exploring cloud service providers.
 It can be used for cloud attribution and forensics, pentesting, bug bounty, red teaming, or general R&D of cloud providers.
 Edge automatically loads Cloud Service Provider (CSP) published IP address ranges (AWS, Azure, GCP, Cloudflare, Digital Ocean) files and performs a prefix lookup based on the input IP address.
 Can be used to integrate in with other recon tooling.
 In a black box network pentest, edge quickly discovers which cloud CSP the customer is hosted with, or just double-verifying the scope for rules of engagement.
 Each of these CSPs publish a list of all of their IP prefixes and/or netblocks.
 For Azure and AWS, this adds the region/data center and service name.
 This can be useful for recon and this tool can quickly parse and do a lookup based on IP prefix.